ajstarks/deck/README.md

 * deck: enclosing element
 * canvas: describe the dimensions of the drawing canvas, one per deck
 * metadata elements: title, creator, publisher, subject, description, date
-* slide: within a deck, any number of slides, specify the slide background and text colors.
+* slide: within a deck, any number of slides, specify the slide duration, background and text colors.

 within slides any number of: